 Truth number two, though, is the bigger problem: The vast majority of visitors to a website won’t come back.
 They may intend to come back, but they forget to.
 Or they want to come back, but they can’t remember what the URL is.
 Or they want to come back, but they find another website for something just as good in the meantime.

 In a copywriter’s case, this means people are looking at your website, maybe even intending to get in touch with you later, but forgetting about you once they leave, losing your URL, or finding a different copywriter before they find your site again.

 Obviously, that’s bad for your business.

-So how do you keep yourself front of mind for these people?
-One of the biggest solutions companies turn to is email.
+So, how do you keep yourself front of mind for these people?
+One of the biggest solutions companies use is email.
 They provide site visitors a benefit for signing up (everything from getting news and info to getting discounts) and then periodically send emails when they have news or deals to share.

 These emails allow companies to give a gentle reminder to their audience (people who have actually asked to receive information from them) about themselves and their offerings.

 As a copywriter, you could do the same thing yourself.
-Email Service Providers (ESPs) like MailChimp, AWeber and Constant Contact (among others) often make the process of collecting email addresses, building emails and then sending them very easy.
+Email Service Providers (ESPs) like MailChimp and Constant Contact (among others) often make the process of collecting email addresses, building emails, and then sending them very easy.
 They also often offer free subscriptions if you have fewer than a certain number of subscribers.

 In your newsletter itself, remember that you want to make it useful to the people who sign up.
 (If you don’t, they’ll just unsubscribe!)
 So feel free to include news about the projects you’re working on and new updates to your portfolio, but be sure to also send info about new trends in advertising or your thoughts about different campaigns.